A small scale practice

 Standing figure

-Pebble Den is my small world of hand sculpted ceramic animals, tiny beings made with care, curiosity, and a deep affection for the overlooked.
+Pebble Den is my small world of hand sculpted ceramic animals and other small sculptures.
 I have been an artist all my life, and although I trained in veterinary medicine, making has always remained at the centre of who I am.

 I live with my tiny chihuahua Daisy, a collection of miniatures, and little treasures gathered from different places, all of which quietly shape the spirit of my work.
 Each piece is an offering of sweet whimsy, something small enough to invite a closer look and gentle enough to feel like a companion.

-For adults and collectors who still treasure small, tender things.
+For collectors who still treasure small, tender things.